Community Wood Smoke Reduction Program

 - $1,000 - Heat Pump (that meets the criteria for CleanBC’s Home Renovation Rebate and Efficiency BC Program)

 Click here to view our list of participating retailers in 2023.

+If you find a suitable electric insert from a retailer not listed, please contact the Program Coordinator for guidance on next steps.
 If your company provides similar services but is not listed here, please contact sustainability [at] rdn.bc.ca to be added to the list.